Media Propagation 101

 Propagation starts with the node, a critical point on the plant where growth occurs.
 It's essential to find this node as it's where new leaves, stems, or flowers will emerge.
 To propagate, make your cut just below a node.
 Ensure the stem or leaf you're cutting is healthy and firm to increase your success chances.
 Avoid cutting from browning or limp parts of the plant.

 Before you rush to propagate, pause.
 Let the cutting sit out for a few hours to callous.
-This step is vital because calloused cuttings are less prone to dehydration and tend to root faster.
+This step is vital because calloused cuttings are less prone to rot and tend to root faster.

 For the propagation process, opt for clear cups or jars.
 Transparency is key as it allows you to monitor root growth and keep an eye on the moisture level without disturbing the cutting.